 The Acadia Valley Rec Club officially became a non-profit organization in 1983 but has been operating since the early 1960’s.
 As our community’s most active group, the Rec Club owns and operates the curling rink, arena, and the baseball diamond facilities and organizes several important events each year.
-The Ice to Dice Bonspiel, held in March and entering its 18th year is the first event of the year and is a significant fundraiser for the club.
-A second large event is the Spring Arena Fundraiser, which began in 2014 and offers an evening of dinner, entertainment and dance for 2-300 people.
-Their busy schedule is rounded out with the Ladies bonspiel, the Grey Cup Chili Cook-off, two fishing derbies (summer and winter) and its affiliation with the Diamondback Boxing Club.
-The Acadia Valley Rec Club contributes funds to various community functions, Warren Peers School, Alsask swimming pool, Bindloss gymnastics club, local 4-H clubs and operates their own scholarship program for recent high school graduates.
+The Ice to Dice Bonspiel, held in March and entering its 19th year is their most popular event of the year and is a significant fundraiser for the club.
+The club also hosts a ladies bonspiel in February and a Boxing Card in April.
+Their busy schedule is rounded out with the Grey Cup Chili Cook-off and two fishing derbies (summer and winter).
+Club.
+The Acadia Valley Rec Club also contributes funds to various community functions, Warren Peers School, Alsask swimming pool, Cactus Gymnastics Club, local 4-H clubs and operates their own scholarship program for recent high school graduates.
 Meetings are held the first Monday of each month and new members are always welcome.
-For further information, please contact Rec Club President Deb Rafa 403-664-9178.
+For further information, please contact Rec Club President Jordan Kuhn at 403-664-7089.

-The Knights of Columbus was established in 1954 and are closely affiliated with the Catholic Church.
-The mandate of the club is to support the local community and area.
+The Knights of Columbus was established in 1954 and is affiliated with the Catholic Church.
+The mandate of the club is to support the local community and area through charitable giving.
 The club donates both time and money to Warren Peers School, Alsask swimming pool, Big Country Health Unit, and local 4-H clubs.
-The Knights organize several community events, such as the turkey shoot held during thanksgiving weekend and the parish picnic held at the historic St. Peter and Paul’s Church.
-However their largest event, is perhaps the most famous event of the year in the municipality: The Acadia Valley Sausage Fry, which can attract over 300 people and has a live band and DJ playing after everyone has filled up on sausage.
-The club is also responsible for the maintenance of the church grounds and cemetery.
+The Knights organize several community events, such as the turkey shoot held during Thanksgiving weekend and the parish picnic held at the historic St. Peter and Paul’s Church.
+However their largest event is the The Acadia Valley Sausage Fry, which can attract over 500 people and features a live band, DJ and homemade sausage and sides for all-ages to enjoy.
+The club is also responsible for the maintenance of the church grounds and St. Peter and Paul’s cemetery.
 KC meetings are held on the third Thursday of every month.
-For more information please contact the Grand Knight Greg Rafa at 403-664-0738.
+For more information please contact the Grand Knight Rob Willis at 403-664-1998.

-In July of 1991 the one remaining grain elevator was re-opened as a museum and includes such pieces as a caboose, antique farm equipment, homestead house, an authentic catalogue house, and varied pieces of antique furniture and decorum.
+In July of 1991, the one remaining grain elevator in Acadia Valley was re-opened as a museum, including such pieces as a caboose, antique farm equipment, homestead house, an authentic catalog house, and varied pieces of antique furniture and decorum.
 Also at this time, the tea house opened as a full service restaurant and gift shop.
-Both the museum and tea house are open seven days a week during the months of July and August, and tours are always available.
+Both the museum and tea house are open seven days a week during the months of July and August, and tours are available.
 All of this is made possible by the hard working folks who comprise the Prairie Elevator Society and the other volunteers who help out year round to keep the properties looking their best.
 For more information, please contact Society President Lorraine Kuhn at 403-664-0150.
 The direct phone line to the elevator is 403-972-2028.

 The Acadia Valley Volunteer Fire Department is one of the provinces solely volunteer brigades.
 It is a small but strong department with approximately 25 volunteer members at present and they are always looking for more.
 Throughout the decades, the fire department has many forms and many members, but it has always been and important part of our community.
-With regards to equipment, the department currently operates a pumper truck, water tank, a medical wagon and 2 pick up trucks, and it will add a new pumper truck in 2017.
-In 2015 the department moved into a newer building on the south end of town.
-Along with responding to fire calls, the Acadia Valley department also receives the 911 dispatches for medical emergencies and motor vehicle accidents within the MD and surrounding area.
-In addition the department holds an annual Steak and Lobster Supper in November to help fundraise for club training and activities.
-For any additional information, please contact fire chief Rodger Didychuck at 403-371-8005.
+The department holds an annual Steak and Lobster Supper in November to help fundraise for club training and activities.
+For additional information, please contact fire chief Rodger Didychuk at 403-371-8005.